Africa is one of the most diverse continents on earth. Based on Per Capita rankings, this post will show you the richest countries in Africa.

 - Area- 341,500 km²

-The Democratic Republic of Congo has a low-income economy that relies on its natural resources to supply most of its exports while generating revenue for its social services and infrastructure expenditure.
+The Democratic Republic of Congo’s low-income economy relies on its natural resources to supply most of its exports while generating revenue for its social services and infrastructure.

 However, the country has been experiencing a significant decline in most economic sectors because of poor management and corruption.